 Trend line: y = 1.10x + 3.15; r2 = 0.66.
 Figure 4 Diversity of the Flinders Ranges

 In the study of the Lake District (UK), diversity had the strongest influence of all components with ratings increasing by 1.45 for each unit increase in diversity (Figure 5).
+However there were no scores of 5 for the Lake District.
 Land form and land cover had the greatest influence on diversity as evident from Figures 6 and 7 which compare these components with diversity.

 Trend line: y = 1.45x + 2.16; r2 = 0.63.
 Figure 5 Diversity of the Lake District